run-ai/docs/docs/admin/researcher-setup/cli-install.md

-# Install the Run:AI Command-line Interface
+# Install the Run:ai Command-line Interface

-The Run:AI Command-line Interface (CLI) is __one__ of the ways for a Researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.
+The Run:ai Command-line Interface (CLI) is __one__ of the ways for a Researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.

 The instructions below will guide you through the process of installing the CLI.
-The Run:AI CLI runs on Mac and Linux.
+The Run:ai CLI runs on Mac and Linux.
 You can run the CLI on Windows by using Docker for Windows.
 See the end of this document.

 ## Prerequisites

 *   When installing the command-line interface, it is worth considering future upgrades:
      * Install the CLI on a dedicated _Jumpbox_ machine.
-Researches will connect to the Jumpbox from which they can submit Run:AI commands
+Researches will connect to the Jumpbox from which they can submit Run:ai commands
      * Install the CLI on a shared directory that is mounted on Researchers' machines.

 *   (CLI version v2.2.76 or earlier) __Kubectl__ (Kubernetes command-line interface) installed and configured to access your cluster.
 Please refer to [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/){target=_blank}.
 *    (CLI version v2.2.76 or earlier) __Helm__.
 See [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank} on how to install Helm.
-Run:AI works with Helm version 3 only (not helm 2).
+Run:ai works with Helm version 3 only (not helm 2).
 *   A __Kubernetes configuration file__ obtained from the Kubernetes cluster installation.

 ## Researcher Authentication